dolist-sh/dolist/README.md

 ## DoList

-DoList is a web app that find and reports the TODO comments in the repositories.
+DoList is a web app that finds and reports the TODO comments in the repositories.
 It's currently under construction.

-- Checkout the dolist in action at the [dev env](http://15.188.137.121/signin)
+- Checkout the DoList in action at the [dev env](http://15.188.137.121/signin)